-- (1) Audit Fees were paid for professional services rendered by the external auditors for the audit of the Company's annual financial statements and services provided in connection with the review of the Company's interim financial statements and accounting consultations. - (2) Audit-Related Fees were paid for assurance and related services that are reasonably related to the performance of the audit or review of the annual financial statements and are not reported under the audit fees item above.
-These services consisted of the audit of the Company's pension plans, translation services, and two special purpose reports.
-A special purpose report provided in fiscal 2017 dealt with specified audit procedures regarding a revenue contract. - (3) Tax Fees were paid for professional services related to tax compliance, tax advice and tax planning.
-These services consisted of the review of tax returns, assistance in the commodity tax area, tax assistance with respect to specific transactions, and other compliance services. - Other Fees in fiscal 2017 were paid for professional services related to a forensic investigation, training on International Financial Reporting Standards and a project management audit.
+- (1) Audit Fees were paid for professional services rendered for the audit of the Company's annual financial statements and the review of the Company's interim financial statements in the fiscal year ended August 31, 2019.
+The 2019 fees also include the following amounts: fees of \$65,700 related to non-recurring conversion testing, general IT controls and changes in process of the new Enterprise Resource Planning (ERP) system, fees of \$30,999 related to the March 2018 pricing supplement and fees of \$1,829 related to other accounting consultations. - (2) Audit-Related Fees were paid for assurance and related services that are reasonably related to the performance of the audit or review of the annual financial statements and are not reported under the audit fees item above.
+These services consisted of translation services . - (3) Tax Fees were paid for professional services related to tax compliance, tax advice and tax planning.
+These services consisted of the review of tax returns, assistance in the commodity tax area, tax assistance with respect to specific transactions, and other compliance services. - (4) Other Fees were paid for professional services related to direct assistance provided to Internal Audit for the audit of the Workday ERP implementation.